 When discussing the uphill performance of the Blizzard 20, it would be hard to overlook the weight of this beast.
 At 35 lbs 9 oz, it's far from lightweight.
-In fact, it's the heaviest fat bike we've tested, nearly 6 full pounds heavier than our lightest competitor.
+In fact, it's one of the heaviest fat bikes we've tested, nearly 6 full pounds heavier than our lightest competitor.
 That weight is noticeable and definitely contributes to its sluggish feel.
 Beyond the weight, the geometry of the Blizzard feels good, with a comfortable seated pedaling position and a roomy cockpit.
-The 73-degree seat tube angle is the norm for hardtail bikes, and power transfer down into the pedals feels direct while the moderate length reach helps keep you from feeling cramped.
+The 73-degree seat tube angle is the norm for hardtail bikes, and power transfer down into the pedals feels direct enough while the moderate length reach helps keep you from feeling cramped.
 The slacker head tube angle contributes to what feels like marginally more sluggish handling, but in the often soft or snowy conditions typical of fat biking, that will probably go unnoticed.

 Rocky Mountain has spec'd a SRAM SX Eagle 12-speed drivetrain on the Blizzard 20.
 This setup provides a huge range of gearing for any pitch of climb, and it's nice to see 12-speed trickling down into budget-conscious builds.
 The 4.8-inch Maxxis Minion FBR rear tire isn't the fastest rolling, but it has a huge contact patch and meaty tread that provides loads of pedaling traction and floatation, even in softer conditions.